 Sex crimes include rape and sexual assault.
 What needs to be proven depends on the specific sex crime with which you are charged.
 Rape offenses are among the most serious felonies in Massachusetts.
 The prosecutor will need to establish that you had sexual intercourse with another person and compelled that person to submit by force and against their will or through a threat of bodily injury.
 Rape can be punished with a maximum of 20 years in prison, and then up to life in prison if there are aggravating factors associated with a particular rape charge.
-Defenses that a criminal lawyer in the Boston area might raise could involve asserting consent or showing inconsistencies in the alleged victim’s account of what happened.Theft Crimes
+Defenses that a criminal lawyer in the Boston area might raise could involve asserting consent or showing inconsistencies in the alleged victim’s account of what happened.Theft and Property Crimes

 White collar crimes are usually economically motivated.
 These crimes include racketeering, embezzlement, money laundering, insider trading, bribery, public corruption, fraud, identity theft, securities fraud, computer crimes, and tax evasion.
 While white collar crimes may not seem as serious as violent crimes, they can lead to harsh penalties, so you should promptly consult a Boston criminal lawyer who is experienced in handling these cases.
 What must be proven depends on the white collar crime being charged and the statute that covers it.
 For example, MGL c.
 266 s.
-30 provides that you can be charged with larceny by embezzlement if you convert or secrete another party’s property worth more than $250, intending to steal, embezzle, or convert that property.
+30 provides that you can be charged with larceny by embezzlement if you convert or secrete another party’s property, intending to steal, embezzle, or convert that property.
 Thus, if you are in charge of depositing money from the cash register and pocket some of it, you may be charged with embezzlement.Gun and Weapon Crimes

 Although the Second Amendment provides for a right to bear arms, this is not an absolute right.
 In Massachusetts, guns and other weapons are strictly regulated.
 In order to legally possess or own a firearm in Massachusetts, you need to have a valid firearms license.
 Under MGL c.
 269 s.
 10, you can be charged with carrying a firearm without proper licensing, and you can face a mandatory minimum sentence if you are convicted.
 The criminal attorneys at our Boston firm can look closely at the facts of these charges to determine whether your constitutional rights were safeguarded, or whether there is another basis to suppress evidence based on an improper search or seizure, or an improperly issued warrant to search.Administrative Hearings